Tony Pizzo: Legacy

 The materials left from Tony Pizzo's historical research create one of the larger personal collections in the Special Collections department of the University of South Florida Tampa Library.

 Pizzo Elementary School was named in his honor, and opened in 1998, four years after Pizzo's death.
+In 2026 it was slated for closure after WUSF raised the rent 10x.

-The Tony Pizzo Award given annually to "someone who has been actively involved in the City or County's Historical Education, Preservation, Research, or Community Service involving the history and heritage of Tampa" is also named in Pizzo's honor.
+The Tony Pizzo Award is given annually to "someone who has been actively involved in the City or County's Historical Education, Preservation, Research, or Community Service involving the history and heritage of Tampa" and is named in Pizzo's honor.

 Pizzo is depicted by one of the bronze statues that adorn Ybor City's streets—monuments to extraordinary citizens of this neighborhood.
-Pizzo's statue is situated at Ninth Avenue and 17th Street, where he is shown mid-lecture.
+Pizzo's statue was originally situated at Ninth Avenue and 17th Street, where he is shown mid-lecture, but is now located at Centennial Park at 8th Avenue and 18th Street.
 The statue was unveiled in September 1995, just one year after Pizzo's death.

-Pizzo is also featured in a 12,000 square foot mural in Ybor City painted by artist Mike Parker that was dedicated in May 2013.
+Pizzo is featured in a 12,000 square foot mural in Ybor City painted by artist Mike Parker that was dedicated in May 2013.
 Named "American Journey", it features prominent Ybor citizens through the years, including Ybor City's namesake Vicente Martinez-Ybor, who brought the cigar industry to Tampa from Key West.